PDIS/transcript/2022-02-23-Lecture-at-the-Innovation-Governance-Expert-Program,-the-Graduate-School-of-Public-Policy,-the-University-of-Tokyo.md

 ### Audience Member:

-Even if businesses are involved in rulemaking, unless there are benefits that exceed the costs, they have little incentive to move forward.
-For example, in Japan, there is a movement to introduce Online Dispute Resolution (ODR), in which private organizations act as the organizers of the dispute settlement proceedings.
-However, the huge cost of security and other measures will raise the fees for dispute settlement, hindering the spread of this service.
-Therefore, although there is a need for ODR from the public, the introduction of ODR has been slow because of the low prospect of making a profit for the private sector.
-What do you think is the best way to turn this kind of socially impactful but not immediately profitable service into a sustainable business?
+I work in public affairs department at an auditing firm.
+Thank you so much for this opportunity.
+Corporations are generally passive to social implementation or role making unless they have economic incentives.
+For example, in Japan, some people hope for a wider use of private online dispute resolution services.

+However, because it is very costly for corporations to take security counter measures.
+Audrey san, you talked about the secure environment for using the QR code but for corporations, it's very costly to take security counter measures and because of that, online dispute resolution services have not spread so much in Japan.

+What kind of methodology is possible to incentivize these corporations to participate in such socially meaningful project and make the project sustainable as a business?
+I think that the private corporations need more practice in doing this, but how do you think would make it more smoothly to make this happen?
+If you could give Taiwanese examples, I would appreciate it.

 ### Audrey Tang: